Chang-LeHung/SPL/README.md

 -   Prerequisites
     -   JDK 17 or above.
-    -   Unix-like OS preferred, but Windows also works.
+    -   Unix-like OS is preferred, but Windows also works.
     -   For Windows-only systems, using SPL through WSL (Windows Subsystem for Linux) is more convenient.
 Git Bash might offer an alternative.
-    -   If these options don't work, configuring your own environment might be necessary.
+    -   If these options don't work, configuring your environment might be necessary.

 -   Download and Installation